M. C. C. Higher Secondary School

 MCC Higher Secondary School (full name: Madras Christian College Higher Secondary School) is located in Chetpet, Chennai, Tamil Nadu, India.
-It was founded in 1835 and has a long, and illustrious history, including having produced many citizens of note.
-It is also known for its large campus in the center of the city, with large playgrounds, verdant gardens, and various facilities.
+It was founded in 1835.

 The school in its current form, was an offshoot of the Madras Christian College, and became a separate entity when the college moved to a new location.

 The school is part of an exchange program by the United States Department of State.

 History

 Founding

 MCC School has its roots in a small school for boys established in 1835 when two chaplains of the Church of Scotland in Madras, Rev. George James Laurie and Rev. Matthew Bowie founded the St. Andrew's School on Randalls Road in Egmore, Madras.
 At their request, the Church of Scotland sent a missionary to India to govern it.
 Missionary Rev. John Anderson, set up the institution as the General Assembly School, conducting classes in a rented house on the east side of Armenian Street in Georgetown, Madras.
 The headmaster and 59 boys from St. Andrew's School moved to this institution.
-It was named after the supreme governing body of the Church of Scotland and aimed at attracting students from the Hindu higher castes with the aim of "conveying as great as an amount of truth as possible through the channel of a good education especially of Bible truth".
+It was named after the General Assembly of the Church of Scotland, the supreme governing body of the Church of Scotland, and aimed at attracting students from the Hindu higher castes with the aim of "conveying as great as an amount of truth as possible through the channel of a good education especially of Bible truth".